Cinema of Mexico: Role of women

 Women filmmakers in Latin America, specifically Mexico suffered from absolute neglect by the film industry and audience.
 Mimí Derba founded one of the first Mexican production companies, Azteca Films.
 She had a successful career in vaudeville before entering films.
 Derba was the first female director in Mexico.
 Then Matilde Landeta was a Mexican filmmaker and screenwriter, who was the first female to serve in those roles during the Golden Age of Mexican cinema.
 Her films focused on the portrayal of strong, realistic female protagonists in a patriarchal world.
 Landeta won an Ariel Award in 1957 for Best Original Story for the film El camino de la vida which she co-wrote with her brother Eduardo.
 The film also won the 1957 Golden Ariel, the Silver Ariel Film of Major National Interest and Best Direction and two other awards in 1956 in the Berlin International Film Festival under the name of Alfonso Corona Blake.

 Movies in this period often featured strong maternal characters, while maintaining the idea of feminine inferiority to men.
 This perpetuated the belief that women could only reach the same level of agency as men in the process of aging and becoming a mother or grandmother.
 This is seen in movies such as Los tres Garcia (1947) and Lupe Balazos (1964).
 In much of the cinema of this time, women were depicted as being dependent on men for protection and fulfillment.
 This mirrored much of the cultural sentiment prior to the 1960s.

 Many of the female characters in these films were powerless.
 Not only inferior to male characters, they were easily put down by communities as a whole and easily shunned.
 A prime example of this story is in María Candelaria (1944).
 In this specific film, María was an innocent character who was shamed for the reputation of another character.
 A miscommunication occurred that cost her her life.
-This is a common pattern in Cinema of Mexico at this time because of the belittlement of women.
+This is a common pattern in the Cinema of Mexico at this time because of the belittlement of women.

 In the 1980s and 90s, things started to take a turn.
 Women filmmakers in Mexico finally got the opportunity to create and produce professional feature films.
 The most popular two would be El secreto de Romeila (1988) directed by Busi Cortés and Los pasos de Ana (1990) by Marisa Sistach.
-These two feature films were considered the doors that opened opportunity for women filmmakers in Mexico as well as created a new genre that people were not familiar with, labeled as 'women's cinema'.
-The phenomenal growth of 'women's cinema', not only meant that there would be an infinite expansion in the list of female names as filmmakers or creators; in reality, it created a daunting cinematic genre by objectifying women as well as displacing them within the film industry.
+These two feature films were considered the doors that opened opportunity for women filmmakers in Mexico as well as created a new genre that people were not familiar with, labeled as "women's cinema".
+The phenomenal growth of "women's cinema", not only meant that there would be an infinite expansion in the list of female names as filmmakers or creators; in reality, it created a daunting cinematic genre by objectifying women as well as displacing them within the film industry.